abhinavgpt1/Learn-Java/CW47To53_Threads/ThreadsRulebook.md

 CPU is brain of computer; inputs instructions.
 What's so special about CPU? - core.
 Core is the processing unit within CPU.
 Modern CPUs can have multiple cores to process multiple tasks simultaneously.
 4 cores means 4 processing units, each capable of executing tasks independently.
-One is running web browser, another is running a game, another music, and so on.program is a set of instructions. eg. On a high level, ms word.
+One is running web browser, another is running a game, another music, and so on.
+Program is a set of instructions. eg. On a high level, ms word.

 Process is an instance of a program in execution.
 When a program runs, the OS creates a process for it.
 Each process has its own memory space and resources.
 PTR: when we open a program (eg. MS word), is becomes a process in the OS.
+qq: Resources? => A process requires both hardware and software resources to run, including the CPU, memory, and I/O devices, as well as operating systems, libraries, sockets, ports and application software (program code).

-A thread is the smallest unit of execution within a process.
+A thread is the (smallest) unit of execution WITHIN a process.
 A process can have multiple threads, each capable of executing independently.
 Threads share the same memory space and resources of the process, which allows for efficient communication and data sharing between them. eg. each tab in chrome runs as a separate thread.